-This is why most pictures of this disease show dogs salivating or foaming at the mouth, as the dog rabies photo above.
+This is why most pictures of this disease show dogs drooling or foaming at the mouth, as the dog rabies photo above.

 How Rabies Spreads?

 Statistically, dogs are the most common carriers of rabies (10).
-Other common carriers of rabies are wild animals because they are not vaccinated, and rabies is most frequently found in foxes, bats and raccoons (11).
+Other common carriers of rabies are wild animals because they are not vaccinated, and rabies is most frequently found in foxes, bats, and raccoons (11).

-Dogs are more prone to catching rabies if they have a scratch, laceration or an open wound through which the virus can enter their body.
+Dogs are more prone to catching rabies if they have a scratch, laceration, or an open wound through which the virus can enter their body.

 10 Signs of Rabies in Dogs

 Signs of rabies in dogs do not always show up immediately.
-Rabies symptoms can appear after 10 days from the infection, or even after a few months.
+Rabies symptoms can appear after ten days from the infection or even a few months.

 1. The Initial Stage Symptoms